BEagle1984/silverback/docs/guides/mediator.md

 }
 ```

-By default, all public methods in a registered subscriber class are subscribed.
-To subscribe non-public methods or customize subscription options, use <xref:Silverback.Messaging.Subscribers.SubscribeAttribute>.
+By default, all public methods in a registered subscriber class (excluding the ones declared in the based classes) are subscribed.
+To subscribe non-public methods, or methods from the base classes, or customize the subscription options, use the <xref:Silverback.Messaging.Subscribers.SubscribeAttribute> to decorate the methods.

 You can also disable automatic subscription of public methods: